open-telemetry/community/projects/gen-ai.md

 The initial set of approvers for each language must include:

-- representatives of at least 2 different observability vendors that are active members of OTel LLM SemConv WG
+- representatives of at least 2 different observability vendors that are active members of OTel GenAI SemConv WG
 - at least one existing approver or maintainer of the contrib, instrumentation or core OTel repo in the corresponding language

 **Project Leads:**